aamitssharma07/RAG-powered-LLM-Bot/README.md

 This project integrates the latest advancements in natural language understanding with dynamic information retrieval to improve FAQ handling.
 The key features include:
 - **RAG Integration**: Combining retrieval techniques with LLMs for contextual responses.
 - **Vector Database**: Storing and querying vector embeddings for fast, semantic matching.
-- **User Experience**: Providing a conversational and personalized experience for users.
+- **User Experience**: Providing a conversational and personalized user experience.

 ## Features